mirayatech/btc-predictor/README.md

 - Once you make a guess, you must wait until the guess is resolved before you can guess again.

-- The guess is checked after one minute, and you can only make one guess at a time.
+- The guess is checked after 10 seconds, and you can only make one guess at a time.

 - If you're right: